Documentation Index

 }

 Use these responses to train your local model.
 If you disagree with a rating, ask follow-up questions to understand the governance agent’s reasoning.
-5. Push artifacts to the orchestrator After delivery, push artifacts to the orchestrator so they can validate against the governance agent.
-Configure via artifact_webhook in the media buy:

 // Artifact webhook payload (you send this to the orchestrator)